 Universal Serial Bus (USB) is a serial bus standard designed to allow peripherals to be connected and disconnected using a standardized interface without rebooting the system.

-The LM3S3759 controller supports three configurations in USB 2.0 full speed: USB Device, USB Host, and USB On-The-Go (negotiated on-the-go as host or device when connected to other USB-enabled systems).
+The LM3S3749 controller supports the USB 2.0 full-speed configuration with Device or USB Host mode.
 The specified throughput for a USB 2.0 full-speed controller is 12 Mbps.

 1.4.5 System Peripherals